CSCfi/csc-user-guide/docs/support/tutorials/env-guide/packing-and-compression-tools.md

 significantly faster than the older, but very widely used methods like gzip or zip.
-The table below shows results for one sample case, were 10GB text file (fastq formatted sequence data) was compressed with these five methods in the Taito supercluster.
+The table below shows results for one sample case, were 10GB text file (fastq formatted sequence data) was compressed with these five methods in the Puhti supercluster.

 <table>
 <caption>Table: Compression tool comparison for a 10 GB text file.
-Compressions were made using default command settings in Taito supercluster.</caption>
+Compressions were made using default command settings in Puhti supercluster.</caption>
 <colgroup>
 <col style="width: 25%" />
 <col style="width: 25%" />